Sumxiaa/26TrustAI/README.md

-# Seminar Trustworthy AI Models and Systems"
+# Seminar Trustworthy AI Models and Systems

 :warning: **We are still developing the course content.
 The content will be only be finalized by the end of the first week of the semester.**